deblaschke/flower-slideshow/README.md

 TEXAS HILL COUNTRY FLOWER PICTURE SLIDESHOW README
 --------------------------------------------------

-To view the slideshow, open slideshow.html in your favorite browser.
-When the slideshow is complete (there are three standard closing credit slides at the end) or you've had too much, close the tab/window.
+To view the slideshow, go to https://deblaschke.github.io/flower-slideshow/ in your favorite browser.
+When the slideshow is complete (there are two standard closing credit slides at the end) or you've had too much, close the tab/window.

 Automatic slideshows have three control buttons below the pictures: previous slide, pause/play, and next slide.
 Manual slideshows only have the previous